timbocgn/ESPLogger/README.md

 ESP32 based IoT Device for air quality logging featuring an MQTT client and REST API access.

 It works in conjunction with the VINDRIKTNING air sensor from IKEA which can be hacked to become an IoT by this or by an SHT1x sensor which reports temperature and humidity.

+Other sensors can be added by implementing a sensor driver class.

 It features a bootstrapping mechanism opening a local wireless hotspot for connecting it to your favorite wireless lan and has also an MQTT provider build in, which you can use to log the data.

 You also can leverage the API calls to configure the device and get the sensor data to your favorite application.

+This app supersedes the ESPTemplogger and ESPDustLogger app as it joins their functionality.

 ## Getting Started